Date

 Depending on where you live in the Puget Sound area, you may need a permit to replace an exterior door, especially if you’re altering the size of the opening.
 Permit fees are rarely included in a standard installation quote, and these costs can vary by city and the scope of your project.
 An inspection might also be required to ensure the new door meets local building codes for safety and energy efficiency.
 It’s always a good idea to ask your contractor if they handle the permitting process or if that’s something you’ll need to manage on your own.
 Factoring this in early prevents delays and ensures your project is compliant from day one.

-Necessary Frame Repairs
+Budgeting for Necessary Door Frame Repairs

 During the removal of your old door, your contractor might find that the existing frame is rotted, warped, or damaged by pests or weather.
 A compromised frame can’t properly support a new door, leading to drafts, security issues, and problems with opening and closing.
 If your frame needs work, a repair or full replacement will be necessary.
 This is a common issue in older homes, and addressing it is crucial for a successful installation.
 A new frame can add a few hundred dollars to your project, but it’s a worthwhile investment in your home’s structural integrity and the longevity of your new door.